 The aboveground storage tank (AST) program is responsible for ensuring the safe operation of over 1,000 regulated aboveground storage tank facilities in the state.
 All registered ASTs have to comply with Delaware’s Regulations Governing Aboveground Storage Tank Systems (AST Regulations).

 New Castle, DE 19720

-Information regarding aboveground storage tank systems in Delaware is available online using the Delaware Environmental Navigator (DEN).
+Information regarding aboveground storage tank systems in Delaware is available online using the Delaware Environmental Navigator (DEN) and on the Delaware Open Data Portal.
 A request for information may be made through the Freedom of Information Act (FOIA).